jasonaaronwilson/c-javadoc-extractor/README.md

 ## Tags

-We allows certain "tags" in the markdown though the have very little semantic power (they mostly help us sort your documention nicely).
+We allows certain "tags" in the markdown though the have very little semantic power (they mostly help us sort your document ion nicely).

 "@file", "@function", "@type", "@global", "@constants", "@macro", "@enum", etc. are all language agnostic tags that can be used to help